Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Rating of Evidence: I = Data from randomized controlled trials; II = Data from well-designed nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-With currently available antiretroviral therapy (ART), most patients living with HIV can achieve and maintain HIV viral suppression.
-Furthermore, advances in treatment and a better understanding of drug resistance make it possible to consider switching from an effective regimen to another regimen in some situations (see below).
-When considering such a switch, clinicians must keep several key principles in mind in order to maintain viral suppression while addressing the concerns with the current regimen.
+With currently available antiretroviral therapy (ART), most persons with HIV can achieve and maintain HIV viral suppression.
+Furthermore, advances in antiretroviral (ARV) treatment and a better understanding of drug resistance make it possible to consider switching a person with HIV from one effective regimen to another in some situations (see below).
+When considering such a switch, clinicians must keep several key principles in mind to maintain viral suppression while addressing the concerns with the current regimen.

-Reasons to Consider Regimen Switching in the Setting of Viral Suppression
+Reasons to Consider Regimen Optimization in the Setting of Viral Suppression

 - To simplify a regimen by reducing pill burden and/or dosing frequency